jun-eau/Slipstream/README.md

-# Rocket League Launcher (Go Edition)
+# RocketLeagueLauncher (Go Edition)

 This is a standalone, cross-platform application that launches the Epic Games version of Rocket League without needing the Epic Games Launcher.

-This project is a complete rewrite of the original Python-based [RocketLeagueLauncher](https://github.com/LittleScriptorBoy/RocketLeagueLauncher) by **LittleScriptorBoy**.
+This project is a complete rewrite of the original Python-based [RocketLeagueLauncher](https://github.com/LittleScripterBoy/RocketLeagueLauncher) by **LittleScripterBoy**.
 All credit for the original concept and authentication flow goes to him.
-This version aims to make the tool more accessible by removing the need for any dependencies like Python.
+This version aims to make the tool more accessible by removing the need for any dependencies like Python and streamlining the setup process.

 ## Key Benefits